jonmahoney15/PersonalSite/README.md

 ## Steps to launching Dev

-### 1. Make sure your have Yarn, Make, Docker and Dockercompose installed locally.
+### 1. Make sure your have Yarn, Make, Docker and Docker-Compose installed locally.
 ### 2. In base directory run "Make build-dev"
 ### 3. run "Make run-dev" this will start the backend and DB
 ### 4. cd into client and run yarn start